Santa Ana River: Watershed

-The Santa Ana River drains the largest watershed of California's South Coast region, covering 2650 sqmi in parts of San Bernardino, Riverside, Orange and Los Angeles Counties.
-Although the river does not pass through Los Angeles County, some of its tributaries, including San Antonio Creek extend into it.
+The Santa Ana River drains the largest watershed of California's South Coast region, covering 2650 mi2 in parts of San Bernardino, Riverside, Orange, and Los Angeles Counties.
+Although the river does not pass through Los Angeles County, some of its tributaries, including San Antonio Creek, extend into it.
 The watershed consists mainly of high mountain ranges that surround and divide large, dry alluvial valleys.
-The San Gabriel, San Bernardino and San Jacinto Mountains encircle the arid Inland Empire lowland on the north and east.
+The San Gabriel, San Bernardino, and San Jacinto Mountains encircle the arid Inland Empire lowland on the north and east.
 The Santa Ana Mountains and Chino Hills divide the Inland Empire from the Orange County coastal plain; the Santa Ana Canyon is the only natural break in the range between the two lowlands.
 The southern part of the watershed, drained by the San Jacinto River into Lake Elsinore and via Temescal Creek into the Santa Ana River, constitutes some 45% of the total area and extend its boundaries as far south as the Colorado Desert at Anza-Borrego Desert State Park.
 The river has over 50 named tributaries, most of which are intermittent streams.

 As of 2000, about 4.8 million people lived in the Santa Ana River watershed.
-Most of the population is concentrated close to the river in urban centers such as San Bernardino, Riverside, Anaheim and Santa Ana.
+Most of the population is concentrated close to the river in urban centers such as San Bernardino, Riverside, Anaheim, and Santa Ana.
 The Inland Empire still has large areas dedicated to agriculture and ranching, although it is rapidly urbanizing.
 In Orange County, nearly all the valley lands are urbanized.
 Some major bodies of water in the watershed include Irvine Lake, Lake Mathews, Lake Perris, Diamond Valley Lake, Lake Skinner, and Big Bear Lake.
 All of these are water supply reservoirs constructed by county or state water agencies, and with the exception of Big Bear, much of the water is imported from other parts of California due to the arid local climate.
 Diamond Valley Lake, with a storage capacity of 800000 acre feet, is the largest and most recently constructed.
 Lake Elsinore is the only major natural lake in the watershed.